ivpn/mailx/README.md

 ## Run locally

 > [!IMPORTANT]
 > Docker Mailserver officially supports Linux.
-If you want to run it on macOS, please read [this issue](https://github.com/docker-mailserver/docker-mailserver/issues/3648).
+If you want to run it on macOS, please read [this](https://github.com/docker-mailserver/docker-mailserver/issues/3648).

 ### Config
 ```bash